ikelaiah/cli-fp/docs/user-manual.md

 - Check command-specific help with `<command> --help`
 - Enable debug mode for troubleshooting
 - Refer to the technical documentation for development details

+## Summary

+This manual has walked you through building and extending CLI applications using the Free Pascal CLI Framework.
+By following these guidelines and best practices, you can create robust and user-friendly command-line tools.
+Happy Coding!